seb-fae/NCP-Zigbee-Secure-Element/README.md

 # NCP-Zigbee-Secure-Element

-This project shows how to establish a secure TLS connection to a remote server by taking advantage of the internal secure element of the EFR32MG21B.
+This project shows how to establish a secure TLS (using cipher suite TLS-ECDHE-ECDSA-WITH-AES-128-GCM-SHA256) connection to a remote server by taking advantage of the internal secure element of the EFR32MG21B.
 In this project EFR32 is also running a Zigbee NCP (Network Co-Processor).

 In order to secure communication between Host and Zigbee NCP, Secure EZSP should be enabled by following this document: https://www.silabs.com/documents/public/application-notes/an1125-creating-and-using-a-secure-ezsp-host-to-ncp-interface.pdf